Gamers-Blended/Video-Game-Metacritic-Scores-Prediction/README.md

 ## Part 4: Preprocessing Dataset for Prediction
 Prepare the cleaned dataset as an input for machine learning models. <br>
-Specifically, the platforms, genres and tags columns (contain lists) are processed into binary columns:
+Specifically, the platforms, genres and tags columns (containing lists) are processed into binary columns:
 - Platform families are grouped together with numpy
 - Tags are cross-checked with [the tags scrapped from Steam](https://store.steampowered.com/tag/browse/#global_4305) with fuzzywuzzy and BeautifulSoup

--
+These 3 information will be used as features in the predictive models. <br>
-A train and test set are then generated with sklearn. <br>
+The train and test sets are then generated with sklearn. <br>
-A simple prediction using Logistic Regression is made as well
+A simple prediction test using the Logistic Regression is made as well.

 ## Part 5: Predictive Models Results - Regression
-The following models are used, along with their respective RMSE:
+The following models are used, along with their respective RMSE on the test set:

 | Model                        | Test RMSE           |
 | ---------------------------- |:-------------------:|